barichardson/3D-prints/Innodisk EGPL-T101 m.2 to 10GbE PCIe slot adapter/README.md

 Fusion 360 source files included.

 # Print Settings
-- Model dimensions and tolerances do not account for filmanet shrinkage since this varies for each material type and filament brand.
+- Model dimensions and tolerances do not account for filament shrinkage since this varies for each material type and filament brand.
 Use the scaling feature in your slicer to tune for dimensional accuracy.
 - Sliced in Cura using tree supports for overhangs.
 - Rafts: Doesn't Matter
 - Supports: Yes